pan317/J124-Final/README.md

 8) CPI Most Six Wighted Commodity Change Comparison

-This radar chart shows a comparison of the magnitude of change in the five CPI weighted commodities from the start of the January 2020 outbreak to the present.
+This radar chart shows a comparison of the magnitude of change in the six CPI weighted commodities from the start of the January 2020 outbreak to the present.

 ![image](https://raw.githubusercontent.com/pan317/J124-Final/main/Rader.png)